Children at Village School have a voice and are heard, and take responsibility alongside teachers for making decisions and running the school.

 Each week, there is also a whole school meeting, which is attended by the entire school.

-Meetings may have an agenda prepared beforehand, and include standard elements such as a welcome to country, a brief meditation, and record keeping, including a rule book that has been expanding and adapting for more than 10 years.
+Meetings include standard elements such as a welcome to country, a brief meditation, and record keeping, including a rule book that has been expanding and adapting for more than 10 years.

 Items that may be discussed at meetings include: